 If you have chronic back pain with no identifiable physical cause, your PCP may refer you to a clinical psychologist.
 These specialists will do a little digging to determine if sleep problems or stress may be the true source of your recurring pain.

-Surgery isn’t a certainty if you’re referred to a spine surgeon for further evaluation.
+Surgery isn’t a certainty if you’re referred to a spine surgeon, Beverly Hills families trust, for further evaluation.
 Even if there is an identifiable cause for your discomfort, other factors like any preexisting conditions and your overall health are also considered when determining if surgery is right for you.

 The decision as to whether or not to see a specialist will likely start with a discussion with your PCP to determine if there may be another source of your back pain that he or she cannot rule out or confirm.
 However, you may end up seeing more than one specialist before finding meaningful relief for your back pain.
 If, for instance, you’re not getting any significant results after 6 to 8 weeks of chiropractic care, the chiropractor will likely suggest seeing another specialist.